The non-boring policy page

 If you miss a session or cancel with less than 24 hours notice, there will be a 50% cancellation fee against your banked “hours.”

 Editing is billed on a per-page basis, with a “page” consisting of a Microsoft Word “page” set at 1 inch margins, 12 point Times New Roman font.
 If your work isn’t formatted to this, it will be re-formatted at no cost to ensure the proper page count.
+You will be billed for that amount, though, and the up-front cost will be updated if the original estimate was based on an incorrect format.

 Clients pay half of the total bill at time of scheduling, and the remainder on completion.
 The editing project will be given a window of completion.